 \subsection{Data Assimilation}

-In this paper, we rely on the ensemble Kalman filter \cite{Evensenetal2022,CRS22} to assimilate data into the controlled stochastic differential equation (\ref{eq:FSDE}) for given control $U_t$.
-We first consider the case of time-continuous data and return to the discrete-time case (\ref{eq:obs}) subsequently.
+In this paper, we rely on the ensemble Kalman filter \cite{Evensenetal2022,CRS22} to assimilate data into the controlled stochastic differential equation (\ref{eq:FSDE}) for a given control $U_t$.
+We first consider the case of continuous time data and then return to the discrete-time case (\ref{eq:obs}) subsequently.